fvaleri/strimzi-debugging/sessions/001/README.md

 Installing Strimzi x.x.x
 ```

-Then, we create a new Kafka cluster and test topic.
+Next, create a new Kafka cluster and test topic.
-In the YAML files, we can see how the desired cluster state is declared.
+The YAML files demonstrate how to declare the desired cluster state.

-In addition to Kafka pods, the Entity Operator (EO) pod is also deployed, which includes two namespaced operators: the Topic Operator (TO), and the User Operator (UO).
+In addition to the Kafka pods, the deployment includes an Entity Operator (EO) pod, which contains two namespaced operators: the Topic Operator (TO) and the User Operator (UO).
-These operators only support a single namespace and a single Kafka cluster.
+These operators are designed to manage a single namespace and a single Kafka cluster.

 ```sh
 $ kubectl create -f sessions/001/install.yaml